 Contributor: Sandeepa & Chetan from SandeepaChetan’s Travel Blog

 Malshej Ghat, Maharashtra

-The under explored Malshej Ghat is a seasonal secret destination of Maharashtra, which very few outsiders know about.
-It is a mountain pass which comes alive during the monsoon months that starts in June in Maharashtra.
+The under-explored Malshej Ghat is a seasonal secret destination of Maharashtra, which very few outsiders know about.
+It is a mountain pass that comes alive during the monsoon months that starts in June in Maharashtra.
 The beauty of Malshej Ghat starts to reveal itself as soon as you reach the road approaching the Malshej Ghat.
-The numerous waterfall, dramatic tunnels, verdant valleys and misty atmosphere will give you company even as you drive through the pass.
+The numerous waterfall, dramatic tunnels, verdant valleys, and misty atmosphere will give you company even as you drive through the pass.
 As they say sometimes the journey is as beautiful as the destination.
 As such there are no ‘points’ to see in Malshej Ghat.

-A visit to Malshej Ghat during the crazy monsoons of Maharashtra includes activities like sampling local food, bird watching, taking a bath in a random waterfall, a village walk, long drives, small hikes and treks or even an aimless walks in random places.
+A visit to Malshej Ghat during the crazy monsoons of Maharashtra includes activities like sampling local food, bird watching, taking a bath in a random waterfall, a village walk, long drives, small hikes, and treks, or even aimless walks in random places.
 Malshej Ghat is also known for the migratory flamingos which stay here from July to September.
 A walk in the villages gives you a glimpse of the traditional Maharashtrian lifestyle.
 Many locals speak only Marathi and eat only Marathi food which makes it an authentic experience.
-At some places you will see as many as 10 waterfalls cascading down green mountains simultaneously.
+At some places, you will see as many as 10 waterfalls cascading down green mountains simultaneously.
 It’s a sight to behold.